-HPE announced plans to divest its Telco business to HCLTech while experiencing severe financial deterioration with operating income swinging from $2.2B profit to $437M loss.
+HPE announced plans to divest its Telco business to HCLTech while experiencing a dramatic decline in profitability and substantial cash position deterioration.

 Net income declined 97.8% — review whether driven by operations, interest costs, or non-recurring items.